danielrriggs/danielrriggs.github.io/content/Purusha.md

+---
+aliases:
+  - Purusa
+---
+Alias: Purusa.

 Man, spirit, "dwelling in the city" (i.e. in the body).
 The cosmic self or soul.
-Pure Consciousness.
+Pure Consciousness (awareness).
 A sense of self doesn't have an [[Ego]].
 Purusha is formless & has no attributes.
+The knower.
+Beyond time and activity, it is [[Essence]], not material.

 Subjective being.
+Ultimate awareness.

 Implies the [[Drashta]].